imranidz/tesla-merdeka-lightshow/README.md

 - Model Y
 - Running Software v11.0 (2021.44.25) or newer

-### Steps to Download:
+### Steps to Download & Play On Your Own Tesla:
-1. Download the fseq and mp3 file [here](tesla_xlights_show_folder/lightshow_Saya_Anak_Malaysia)
+1. Download the **fseq** and **mp3** file [here](tesla_xlights_show_folder/lightshow_Saya_Anak_Malaysia)
-2. Prepare a USB flash drive according to this [guide](https://github.com/teslamotors/light-show#usb-flash-drive-requirements) and copy these two files into the LightShow folder
+2. Prepare a USB flash drive according to this [guide](https://github.com/teslamotors/light-show#usb-flash-drive-requirements) and copy these two files into the drive:
+     1. Create a base folder called "LightShow" (without quotation marks and case sensitive).
+     2. Place the two files that you downloaded in (1) into the "LightShow" folder.
+They must be **renamed** "lightshow.mp3" and "lightshow.fseq"
+     3. The drive must be formatted as exFAT, FAT 32 (for Windows), MS-DOS FAT (for Mac), ext3, or ext4.
+NTFS is currently not supported.
+     4. The drive must **not contain** a base-level TeslaCam folder, any map update or firmware update files.
-3. Plug the flash drive into your Tesla (ensure it's a USB port with data)
+4. Plug the flash drive into your Tesla (ensure it's a USB port with data).
-4. Open up Toybox, select Light Show and tap Schedule Show
+5. Open up Toybox on the menu, select Light Show and tap Schedule Show.
-5. Select the **Custom USB Light Show** from the drop-down menu
+6. Select the **Custom USB Light Show** from the drop-down menu.
+Enjoy!

+### Play Around With It
+1. We imported the lyrics and added beat timings into the XML file.
+2. Feel free to pull and modify, change and create your own version!
+3. You might find limitations outlined [here](https://github.com/teslamotors/light-show) useful.
+4. Be sure to use the outlined keys to activate lights and use ramping if needed in the above guide.
+5. Reach out to us on twitter @imranidz!